HHS names health IT standards group

 - By Mary Mosquera

-The Health and Human Services Department last week named the members of a public-private group that will decide on standards and uses for health IT to enable physicians to exchange medical information.
+The Health and Human Services Department has announced the members of a public-private group that will decide on standards and uses for health IT to enable physicians to exchange medical information.

-AHIC's work in selecting interoperability standards is designed to advance the implementation of electronic health records, which promise to improve the quality of health care, reduce medical errors and cut costs.
+The work AHIC will perform to select interoperability standards is designed to advance the implementation of electronic health records, which promise to improve the quality of health care, reduce medical errors and cut costs.

 'The community will adhere to an aggressive timetable that focuses on the areas of critical need, such as adverse drug event reporting and biosurveillance, as we get about the work of developing, setting and certifying standards,' Leavitt said.

 AHIC's first meeting, which is open to the public, is set for Oct.
 7 in Washington, D.C.
-Additional information is available at www.hhs.gov/healthit.
+Additional information is available online

 'The public-private nature of this group is designed to ensure that this nationwide transition to electronic health records'including common standards and interoperability'occurs in a smooth, market-led way,' said David Brailer, HHS' national coordinator for health IT.